-Redemption and exchange fees will vary by fund and fund family so you should consult the fund’s prospectus for redemption or exchange fee information.
-You may also find redemption fee information on the investment website under the “Current Asset Alignments” link.
+Redemption and exchange fees will vary by fund and fund family, so you should consult the fund’s prospectus for redemption or exchange fee information.
+You may also find redemption fee information on the investment website under the “Realign HSA Investments” link.
 Here any fund that has an associated short-term redemption fee will be indicated on the investment website.

 From time to time, Devenir may make changes or additions to the group of available funds.
 You may invest in as many of the funds as you elect.